What Is HR Analytics?

 Boosts productivity

-In many companies, success relies on employee productivity.
+In many companies, employee productivity drives success.
 Ways analytics might boost productivity include:

 • Tracking worker output (like reports written, sales made, etc.) instead of hours worked